SDU-eScience/UCloud/backend/service-lib/wiki/procedures_intro.md

 All relevant logs are consumed using the ELK stack and presented in real time.
 The output is mainly presented as Kibana and Grafana views using a number of thresholds for the system events.
-The auditing system is described `here <../../backend/service-common/wiki/auditing.md>`__.
+The auditing system is described [here](../auditing.md).

 The support team monitors the output.